Open Operating Grant Program (OOGP) – ResearchNet “Application” Phase Instructions

 - Knowledge translation/Dissemination activities

-- Trainees might also mention development of a graduate seminar program, journal club or similar activity
+- Trainees might mention development of a graduate seminar program, journal club, or similar activity

-If some of these completed works do not seem to support the research theme of the team or centre to which you belong, provide the necessary explanations.
+If some of the activities/contributions that you include do not seem to support the research theme of the team or centre to which you belong, please provide the necessary explanations for the discrepancy.

 This section should include details for patents and intellectual property rights for technology transfer, products, and services.
 Do not include publications in this section.

-Descriptions might include the title, patents or intellectual property rights number and date, country(ies) of issue, the name of the inventors, as well as relevance or impact of the stated item.
+Where appropriate, please include information regarding the title, patents, or intellectual property rights number and date, country(ies) of issue, the name of the inventors and assignee(s), as well as the relevance or impact of the stated item.

-List your most important publications and other research contributions over the past five years, according to the categories below.
-This is not necessarily a complete list, and is only intended to provide guidance.
+List your publications over the past five (5) years according to the categories described below.
+The list is not meant to be exhaustive, but is merely intended to provide guidance as to what constitutes a publication.
 Categories can be added as needed.
 Use only items pertinent to the application.
 There is no limit to the number of pages you can use.

-Use each applicable category as a different sub-title; maintain the same presentation order as shown below.
+Please organize this section using each of the Categories as separate "Headings", and maintaining the headings in the same order as presented below.
 In all instances, use the reference format for complete bibliographical notes of each original publication.
 Indicate the source of funding, if applicable.

 - Published refereed papers (original articles published in journals with editorial review)